Welcome!

 My practice

-Drawing on ecofeminism, alchemy, systems change, and ancient crafts, my practice is an act of devotion to the natural world — a way of listening, honoring, and giving voice to what has been forgotten or silenced.
+Drawing on ecofeminism, alchemy, and ancient crafts, my practice is an act of devotion to the natural world — a way of listening, honoring, and giving voice to what has been forgotten or silenced.

 Because my practice involves extraction, reciprocity is essential.
 I share my knowledge through workshops, creating spaces where communities — human and more-than-human alike — can express, heal, and reconnect.